 The City may cancel this Contract for any reason without cause upon thirty (30) days' written notice.
-Both the City and the Consultant may terminate this Contract upon sixty (60) days' written notice if either party fails to fulfill its obligations under the Contract in a proper and timely manner, or otherwise violates the terms of this Contract.
+Both the City and the Contractor may terminate this Contract upon sixty (60) days' written notice if either party fails to fulfill its obligations under the Contract in a proper and timely manner, or otherwise violates the terms of this Contract.
 The non-defaulting party shall have the right to terminate this Contract, if the default has not been cured after ten (10) days' written notice or such other reasonable time period to cure the default has been provided.
-If termination shall be without cause, the City shall pay Consultant all compensation earned to the date of termination shall be for breach of this Contract by Consultant, the City shall pay Consultant all compensation earned prior to the date of terminated, all finished or unfinished documents, data, studies, surveys, maps, models, photographs, reports or other materials prepared by the Consultant under this Contract shall, at the option of the City, become the property of the City, and the Consultant shall be entitled to receive just and equitable compensation for any satisfactory work completed on such documents or materials prior to the termination.
+If termination shall be without cause, the City shall pay Contractor all compensation earned to the date of termination.
+If the termination shall be for breach of this Contract by Contractor, the City shall pay Contractor all compensation earned prior to the date of termination minus any damages and costs incurred by the City as a result of the breach.

+If the Contract is canceled or terminated, all finished or unfinished documents, data, studies, surveys, maps, models, photographs, reports or other materials prepared by the Contractor under this Contract shall, at the option of the City, become the property of the City, and the Contractor shall be entitled to receive just and equitable compensation for any satisfactory work completed on such documents or materials prior to the termination.

-Notwithstanding the above, the Consultant shall not be relieved of liability to the City for damages sustained by the City as a result of any breach of this Contract by the Consultant.
-The City may, in such event, withhold payments due to the Consultant for the purpose of set-off until such time as the exact amount of damages due to the City is determined.
-The rights or remedies provided for herein shall not limit the City, in case of any default by the Consultant, from asserting any other right or remedy allowed by law, equity, or by statute.
-The Consultant has not waived any rights or defenses in seeking any amounts withheld by the City or any damages due the Consultant.
+Notwithstanding the above, the Contractor shall not be relieved of liability to the City for damages sustained by the City as a result of any breach of this Contract by the Contractor.
+The City may, in such event, withhold payments due to the Contractor for the purpose of set-off until such time as the exact amount of damages due to the City is determined.
+The rights or remedies provided for herein shall not limit the City, in case of any default by the Contractor, from asserting any other right or remedy allowed by law, equity, or by statute.
+The Contractor has not waived any rights or defenses in seeking any amounts withheld by the City or any damages due the Contractor.